-To build the kind of city residents want to live in, we also need new housing options.
-We should encourage and support more purpose-built rental projects, non-market co-housing and co-operative housing for people on low and fixed incomes, like seniors and students.
-We also need to leverage rental-only zones, and take every opportunity to integrate rental housing with commercial areas, such as retail and office developments — just like they do in some of the most vibrant and livable cities in the world.
+We also need to integrate rental housing with commercial areas, such as retail and office developments — just like they do in some of the most vibrant and livable cities in the world.

-Living, moving and playing go hand-in-hand-in-hand, and I am focused on making the City of North Vancouver a leader in natural public spaces.
+Living, moving and playing go hand-in-hand-in-hand, and I’m focused on making the City of North Vancouver a leader in public spaces.

 Jobs & The Economy

 The City of North Vancouver can be a more complete community with more opportunities to work closer to home.

 A strong local economy means a strong North Vancouver.
 Dynamic, local economies reduce demand on our transportation network and give us more time with family and friends.

 Along with our booming health care sector, our port industries and export terminals create good local jobs and a diverse industry base.
 We’ve also created new commercial space to run businesses in Lower and Central Lonsdale.